 This is an excerpt from the book, Violence of Action: The Untold Stories of the 75th Ranger Regiment in the War on Terror.
-Available at major book outlets now!

 The 75th Ranger Regiment became the workhorse of the special operations community during the years following 9/11, executing thousands of raids directed against high value targets every year.
 Commanders soon found that a Ranger platoon had become one of the most effective and efficient tools to use against the most important targets.
 Because of that newfound confidence from commanders, the Regiment was doing missions that only a few years prior were considered outside the purview of their capabilities.
 It is a common misconception that the Regiment is used primarily to support Special Missions Units by pulling security for them.
 Anyone “in the know” will tell you that rarely is the case.
 In most instances, Ranger elements work independently, or in some cases side by side in harmony with other Special Mission Units.